leandromoreira/lua-resty-dynacode/README.md

 A library to provide dynamic (via JSON/API) load of lua code into the nginx/openresty.

+# How

+You create a CMS where you register plugins.
+A plugin belongs to a **server** (`*`, regex, etc), it has an **nginx phase** (access, rewrite, log, etc), and the **lua code** it represents.
+Your CMS then must expose these plugins in [a known structure](/usage/response.json).

+Once a JSON API is running, your openresty/nginx will fetch regularly the plugins (**in the background**), compile them, and save them to cache.
+A user issues a request then the runner will see if the current context (server name, phase, etc.) matches with the plugin requirements, and run it.

+# Motivation

+Do what we already do with Lua, but without SIGHUP or deployment, it was [inspired by a previous hackathon](https://github.com/leandromoreira/edge-computing-resty#demo).
+Things this library enables you to do:

+* Debug (log/metrify specific IP/token/user agent/cookie)
+* Quick maneuvers:
+  * Block IP
+  * Deny requests per path/user agent/etc
+  * Drain a single server (302) / health check
+  * Turn on/off modules/variables
+  * ...
+* Chaos testing
+* Change any variables
+* Change response body
+* Add response header (CORs, SCP, HSTS, X-Frame-Options, ...)
+* Really anything you can do with lua/openresty

 # Example

 You can find a complete example in the [`usage`](/usage) folder.
 The following steps will guide the basic usage: